ChildMindInstitute/mindlogger-app/widget-development.md

 The `Screen` component gets a prop called `screen` which is supplied from the backend.
 An admin user configures the `screen` which is then downloaded when the user syncs up their app to the backend.

-You must ensure that `screen.meta` matches what your widget is expecting as a configuration object.
+You must ensure that `screen` matches what your widget is expecting as a configuration object.